Be Mindful of Copyright when Using Photos

 - Edit, paste, clip, crop or change an image for this still violates copyright (altering previous work does not constitute the new product as original).

 Now before you think that these rules don’t apply to your business; remember that not crediting a photo can cost you upwards of three thousand dollars.
 So don’t take the risk!
 Instead, visit one of many stock photo websites.
 They have millions of stock photos that are all free to use (CC) without having to credit the author.
 Here are some examples of good websites to use:

 *All websites listed allow for free searching and downloading.
 However, you may be required to make a free account.

 - Pexels – Can browse photos by search bar, popularity, color etc…

-- The Stocks – Can search by a column of photo types.
+- The Stocks – Searchable by category and photo type.